nabilacaa/FP-KKA/README.md

 ## 👤 Author

-Developed by Shab and Neb for the Artificial Intelligence Concepts course final project.
+Developed by Shab (Shabrina Amalia Safaana - 5025241157) and Neb (Nabila Shafa Rahayu - 5025241150) for the Artificial Intelligence Concepts course final project.